Data Reveals Downtown SF's Evolution Beyond the 9–5

 Downtown's Recovery is Not Uniform

-Transit data confirms the picture independently.
-Muni weekend ridership recovered to an average of 94% of 2019 levels across every month of the year.
-Weekday ridership recovered to 76%.
-The gap held in January and in August, in slower months and busier ones.
+Transit data confirms these recovery rates independently.
+Muni weekend ridership recovered to an average of 94% of 2019 levels across every month of the year, while weekday recovered to 76%.

 Beyond the Workday

-The differential in recovery rates across days of the week is only part of the picture.
-An equally significant shift has occurred in the distribution of activity across the hours of the day.
+The variation in recovery rates across the week is only one part of the story; an equally significant shift has occurred in how activity is distributed throughout the day.

-Analysis of hourly visitation patterns reveals a meaningful difference in how visits are distributed throughout the day in 2025 compared to 2019.
-During conventional working hours- roughly 8am through 5pm- visits account for a smaller share of total daily activity than they did in 2019.
-Outside of those hours, the pattern shifts.
-The proportion of visits occurring between 6pm and midnight, and through the early morning hours, is higher in 2025 than in 2019 across every measured hour.
+Analysis of hourly visitation patterns reveals that conventional working hours (8am to 5pm) now account for a smaller share of total daily activity than they did in 2019.
+Conversely, the proportion of visits occurring between 6pm and midnight, as well as through the early morning, is higher in 2025 than in 2019 across every measured hour.

-What this distribution reflects is a change in the shape of the downtown day.
-The concentration of activity during traditional working hours has moderated, while the share of visits occurring during evening hours has grown within the overall daily distribution.
-The result is a visitation curve that is more evenly spread across the full day, consistent with a district that is serving a broader range of uses and a more diverse set of motivations than a purely office-driven model would produce.
+This distribution reflects a fundamental change in the rhythm of the downtown day.
+As the concentration of activity during traditional working hours has moderated, the share of visits occurring during evening hours has grown within the overall daily distribution.
+The result is a visitation curve that is more evenly spread across the day, consistent with a district serving a broader range of uses and more diverse motivations than a purely office-driven model.

 The Visitor Economy After Hours

 This two-peak distribution is consistent with a visitor population engaging with the district for purposes beyond lunch and daytime activity.
-Dining, events, entertainment, and evening programming extends meaningful activity well past the close of the conventional workday.
-Early morning hours reflect a similar pattern: visitor share between midnight and 6am is also proportionally higher in 2025 than in 2019, suggesting that the district's after-hours presence has broadened across the full day.
+Dining, events, and evening programming now extend meaningful activity well past the conventional workday.
+This trend even reaches into the early morning, where the visitor share between midnight and 6am is proportionally higher than in 2019, suggesting a broader, more consistent presence across the full day.

 The Programming Behind the Numbers